2016 FA Cup final: Manchester United

 On 23 April, Manchester United faced Everton at Wembley, a neutral venue, in the semi-finals.
 Fellaini gave Manchester United the lead in the 34th minute when he scored from close range against his former team.
 After the interval, Timothy Fosu-Mensah fouled Everton's Ross Barkley, but de Gea saved Romelu Lukaku's subsequent penalty kick.
 With 15 minutes to go, Everton substitute Gerard Deulofeu sent in a cross which was deflected into Manchester United's goal off Smalling for an own goal which levelled the score.
 Three minutes into stoppage time, Herrera set up Martial who struck the ball past the Everton goalkeeper Joel Robles to secure a 2–1 win for Manchester United and progression to a record-breaking 19th FA Cup final.

-A bomb scare at Old Trafford on the final day of the Premier League meant that Manchester United's final league game, against Bournemouth, was postponed and rearranged for 17 May.
+A bomb scare at Old Trafford on the final day of the Premier League on 15 May meant that Manchester United's final league game, against Bournemouth, was postponed and rearranged for 17 May.
 This left Manchester United with four days to prepare for the final, two days fewer than Crystal Palace.